-Safety Avoiding collisions, fatalities, and serious injuries is a major concern perpetual desire for both existing and potential bicyclists.
-For those who ride, safety is typically an on going concern.
+Avoiding collisions, fatalities, and serious injuries is a major concern for both existing and potential bicyclists.
+For those who ride, safety is typically an on-going concern.
 For those who don't ride, it is one of the most compelling reasons not to ride.
-In discussing bicycle safety collisions and injuries, it is important to separate perceived dangers from actual safety hazards.
+In discussing collisions and injuries, it is important to separate perceived dangers from actual hazards.

-Bicycle riding on-street is commonly perceived as unsafe an uncomfortable or dangerous situation because of the exposure of a lightweight, two-wheeled vehicle to heavier and faster moving automobiles, trucks, and buses.
+On-street bicycle riding is commonly perceived as uncomfortable or potentially dangerous because of the exposure of a lightweight, two-wheeled vehicle to heavier and faster moving automobiles, trucks, and buses.
 Actual collision statistics, however, show that bicyclists face only a marginally higher risk of sustaining an injury than a motorist based on numbers of users and miles traveled.
 Death rates are essentially the same with bicyclists as with motorists.
 Bicycle-vehicle collisions are much less likely to happen than bicycle-bicycle, bicycle-pedestrian, or collisions caused by physical conditions.

 Understanding what contributes to crashes can lead to facility and/or programming improvements, whether the cause is due to substandard design, sight distance, maintenance issues, user error, or lack of education.
-The health and well-being of facilities users should be paramount.
+The health and well-being of facilities' users should be paramount.

-Lack of Wayfinding Tools
+Lack of Way-finding Tools

-Albuquerque's bikeway and trail system could benefit from signage and other wayfinding tools to orient users and direct them to and through major destinations like downtown, North Diversion Channel, the Paseo del Bosque Trail, as well as surrounding schools, parks, and commercial areas.
+Albuquerque's bikeway and trail system could benefit from signage and other way-finding tools to orient users and direct them to and through major destinations like downtown, North Diversion Channel, the Paseo del Bosque, as well as surrounding schools, parks, and commercial areas.